why go overseas

 how it works

 We have unparalleled expertise when it comes to our programmes.
 We will help you make a well-informed decision about which destination to visit.
 Next, with your areas of clinical interest in mind — for example burns rehabilitation or building home care plans — we design and build your elective.
-Our placement experts will help you customise each detail, including which areas you want to work in.
+Our placement experts will help you customise each detail, including which areas you want to spend time in.

 To help you keep track of each stage of your tailor-made occupational therapy elective you’ll get access to MyTrip — an interactive planner, which contains personalised information on every aspect of your occupational therapy elective.